bozzzSharoni/Blues_Sonic_Pi/README.md

 # Musical Background

-For those who don`t know how my code works musically, I`ll leave links to wikipedia articles about the topics relevant to this basic piece here:
+For those who don't know how my code works musically, I'll leave links to wikipedia articles about the topics relevant to this basic piece here:

 https://en.wikipedia.org/wiki/Twelve-bar_blues